jeheungryu/website/about.md

 {: style="font-size: 85%"}

 ## **Presentations**
-- "Plaintiffs by Proxy: A Firm-level Appraoch to WTO Dispute Resolution" presented at the Political Economy of International Organization Annual Conference, Bern, 2017; the American Political Science Association Annual Conference, San Francisco, 2017.
+- "Plaintiffs by Proxy: A Firm-level Appraoch to WTO Dispute Resolution" (with Randall W. Stone) presented at the Political Economy of International Organization Annual Conference, Bern, 2017; the American Political Science Association Annual Conference, San Francisco, 2017.
-- "Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law" presented at the American Political Science Association Annual Conference, San Francisco, 2017; the International Studies Association Annual Conference, Baltimore, 2017
+- "Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law" (with Hye-Sung Kim) presented at the American Political Science Association Annual Conference, San Francisco, 2017; the International Studies Association Annual Conference, Baltimore, 2017
 - "Third Parties as *Amicus Curiae*: Do They Contribute to the Legalization of the WTO?" presented at the American Political Science Association Annual Conference, Philadelphia, 2016; the International Studies Association Annual Conference, Atlanta, 2016; Midwest Political Science Association Annual Conference, Chicago, 2015.
 - "Downgrading Rights: The Costs of Austerity During Financial Crisis" presented at the Institute of Humane Society Graduate Colloquium, Orange, 2015.
-- "Examining Causal Mechanisms Between Ethnic Diversity and Public Goods Provision: A Conjoint Analysis" presented at the Midwest Political Science Association Annual Conference, Chicago, 2014.
+- "Examining Causal Mechanisms Between Ethnic Diversity and Public Goods Provision: A Conjoint Analysis" (Hye-Sung Kim) presented at the Midwest Political Science Association Annual Conference, Chicago, 2014.
 {: style="font-size: 85%"}

 ## **Programming Skills**